Highways Devolution Local Council Pilot

-Parishes and Towns who join the pilot may choose which combination of the services listed above that they would like to deliver.
+Parishes and Towns who join the pilot may choose which combination of the services listed below that they would like to deliver.

 The grant agreement contains detailed guidance as to the scope of the activities listed.
 If you would like to read the agreement, please request it from the EALC by email, using the link contained in the ‘Contact Us’ section below.